Yagavi1994/Your-Horoscope/README.md

 #### Code
 - I would like to credit [Geeks for Greeks](https://www.geeksforgeeks.org/how-to-check-horoscope-using-python/) website, from which I learnt the code for the main function of the game.
+- I would like to credit [Horoscope.com](https://www.horoscope.com/us/index.aspx) from which the result for each zodiac signs' daily horoscopes are fetched.